 We host a book swap.
 Students bring books for our trading bookshelf and take another one home (our personal special books are not included in this).
 They can trade these books with each other.

 As teachers, we print as few things as possible.
 Whenever possible we show one copy on the projector instead of printing a copy for every student.
-If students need their own copy to refer to, we scan a copy into their Google Classroom.
+If students need their copy to refer to, we scan a copy into their Google Classroom.
 It’s amazing how many copies you can save this way.

-Wandering Waste (Full set of 4 topics)
+Wandering Waste (Full set of 4 topics in a discounted bundle)

 Food and Water